-Dave and Jessica are searching for a single-family home in Burbank, California.
-They both want a spacious place with an open kitchen and a yard for their dog.
+Dave and Jessica are searching for a single-family home in Burbank, CA. They both want a spacious place with an open kitchen and a yard for their dog.
 Dave is looking for a bit of retro midcentury flair, but Jessica prefers something with a more contemporary style.
 Not to mention they also want a two-car garage, a fireplace and a large master bedroom.
 With the help of their agent Brian Everett, they find a house with perfect amount of potential to fit all their needs.
 Designer Jocelyn Borys and contractor John Stone tackle a massive overhaul of the kitchen and living spaces, while Dave gets his hands dirty gutting the guest bathroom down to the studs.
-They'll face a string of budget-busting structural issues as well as some tough design decisions, but when the dust settles, they'll enjoy a vibrant new home that they both can love.
+They'll face a string of budget-busting structural issues as well as some tough design decisions but when the dust settles, they'll enjoy a vibrant new home that they both can love.

-Axel and Nancy are looking for a larger home in California's San Fernando Valley where they can raise their young daughter, Ella.
+Axel and Nancy are looking for a larger home in California's San Fernando Valley where they can raise their young daughter Ella.
 But they also need space for Nancy's parents, since Nancy would like to follow the Chinese tradition of having her aging parents move in with them.
 Finding a spacious home that the family can all agree on will be a challenge for their agent Elizabeth Marquart.
-Axel wants a relaxing pool, but Nancy most certainly does not.
+Axel wants a relaxing pool but Nancy most certainly does not.
 Axel wants modern, Nancy likes traditional.
 And they also have to take into account Nancy's parents' concerns about the feng shui of a home.
 When they finally find the right house, they immediately begin tearing down walls, gutting bathrooms and making over the kitchen.
 Designer Stephanie Leese and contractor Robert Cortez have their hands full with this project, as Nancy and Axel keep them on their toes with strong opinions and mid-renovation changes.
 Everyone will need to pull together to create a stunning home that fills the entire family with good energy.

 Heather and Jesse are searching for a Long Beach, CA, house where they can start a family.
-She wants a cozy Spanish-style place with separate rooms, but he wants a Craftsman bungalow with an open floor plan.
+She wants a cozy Spanish-style place with separate rooms but he wants a Craftsman bungalow with an open floor plan.
 And while she would love to see gold fixtures in every room, he prefers a more contemporary look.
-Their agent Shelley Rocha will have a tough time finding a place with an updated kitchen, a large master suite, and a spacious yard with their first time buyers' budget.
+Their agent Shelley Rocha will have a tough time finding a place with an updated kitchen, a large master suite and a spacious yard with their first time buyers' budget.
 So once they get the keys, they'll have to customize their new home with a massive renovation.
 Designer Kimberly Winthrop and contractor Tom Bittner will guide them through a major remodel of their master suite as they face everything from wiring issues to layout concerns.
 With help from family, Jesse and Heather also take on a dangerous kitchen remodel that may leave them permanently scarred.
 But if they can survive this project, they'll get to enjoy many years of health and happiness in a beautifully transformed home that's worth all the pain.

 Craig, Monique and their young daughter Sadie are ready to get out of their cramped condo and into a single-family home with more space and a yard.
 Monique loves the charm and cozy feel of a Spanish-style home, but at 6'7", Craig would prefer a modern place with high ceilings so he won't feel boxed in.
-Even with their $1.3 million budget, their agent Amanda Chapman will struggle to find everything on both their wishlists in the competitive Culver City, CA market.
+Even with their $1.3 million budget, their agent Amanda Chapman will struggle to find everything on both their wish lists in the competitive Culver City, CA, market.
 Once they finally find the right house, the struggles continue as they take on major renovations including overhauling their kitchen and creating an atrium in the middle of their home.
-But with help from designer Breeze Giannasio and contractor Avi Ezra, they'll wind their way through plumbing problems, building code issues, and mid-reno design plan changes to emerge on the other side with a revitalized home that their whole family not only fits into, but loves.
+But with help from designer Breeze Giannasio and contractor Avi Ezra, they'll wind their way through plumbing problems, building code issues and mid-reno design plan changes to emerge on the other side with a revitalized home that their whole family not only fits into, but loves.

 Craig and Lital are expecting their first child and need to find a home fast.
 After selling their condo quicker than expected, they're living with her parents and are ready to have a house of their own in California's San Fernando Valley.
-He wants a traditional ranch, but she's hoping for a more contemporary place.
+He wants a traditional ranch but she's hoping for a more contemporary place.
 And while they both want a spacious kitchen and a large yard, she absolutely refuses to have tandem parking.
-Hunting down the perfect house won't be easy for their agent Tanya Williams, but she'll find them a place they can make their own.
-And with the help of designer Kurt Langenhahn and contractor Ken Hicks, they'll dive into an overhaul of everything from the kitchen to the backyard.
+Hunting down the perfect house won't be easy for their agent Tanya Williams but she'll find them a place they can make their own.
+With the help of designer Kurt Langenhahn and contractor Ken Hicks, they'll dive into an overhaul of everything from the kitchen to the backyard.
 Budget concerns and design indecision will push them ever closer to their baby's rapidly-approaching arrival, making it all the more rewarding when they finally complete a beautiful new home to share with their bundle of joy.

 After traveling the world for the past few years, Jenny has moved back to Southern California to be near family and she's ready to set down roots and buy a home in the area.
 With the help of her mom Lowry, she's searching for a Spanish home with architectural style and eclectic details to remind her of her travels.
-Finding her all that plus an updated kitchen, two bathrooms, and a pool close to family will be a challenge for her agent Lindsay Milkovich.
-But once she finds a place she'll need to put her stamp on it , and with the help of designer Caitlin Murray and contractors Chris Mc Craw and Robert Cortez, she'll face everything from electrical issues to rising costs to the cabinets arriving in the wrong color.
+Finding all that plus an updated kitchen, two bathrooms and a pool close to family will be a challenge for her agent Lindsay Milkovich.
+Once she finds a place she'll need to put her stamp on it and with the help of designer Caitlin Murray and contractors Chris Mc Craw and Robert Cortez, she'll face everything from electrical issues to rising costs to the cabinets arriving in the wrong color.
 It will be a struggle to the very end, but it will be worth all the pain when Jenny winds up with a stunning home that's just her style.

-Chicago couple Tommy and Amanda's big Italian families have been close friends their whole lives, so it was almost inevitable that they would wind up dating.
-But now they're ready to take the next big step and buy their first home together.
-The problem is they are on very different pages.
-He wants a raised ranch.
-She wants a two-story Georgian home.
-He likes dark woods with a masculine look.
-She prefers a light and airy vibe that feels more updated.
-And this self-proclaimed "high maintenance" couple needs plenty of bathroom space to get ready in the morning.
-But somehow their agent Mario DiLorenzo manages to find them a home they can both appreciate.
-And to make it their own, they'll quickly dive into a major renovation.
+Chicago couple Tommy and Amanda's big Italian families have been close friends their whole lives so it was almost inevitable that they would wind up dating.
+Now they're ready to take the next big step and buy their first home together.
+The problem is they are on very different pages -- he wants a raised ranch, she wants a two-story Georgian home.
+He likes dark woods with a masculine look and she prefers a light and airy vibe that feels more updated.
+This self-proclaimed "high maintenance" couple also needs plenty of bathroom space to get ready in the morning.
+Somehow their agent Mario DiLorenzo manages to find them a home they can both appreciate and they'll quickly dive into a major renovation to make it their own.

-Mariam and Ben are expecting their first baby, so they're ready to get out of their cramped Santa Monica, CA condo and into a home of their own.
+Mariam and Ben are expecting their first baby so they're ready to get out of their cramped Santa Monica, CA, condo and into a home of their own.
 But even with a budget of over a million dollars, finding a place they can both agree on in the area's expensive market won't be easy.
-Their agent Mike Springer needs to find a ranch for her, something modern for him, an open concept for her, a closed concept for him, and while he wants a pool, she definitely does not.
+Their agent Mike Springer needs to find a ranch for her, something modern for him, an open concept for her, a closed concept for him and while he wants a pool, she definitely does not.
 Which means once they get the keys, they'll need to tackle some major renovations to get everything they both want.
-With help from designer Rona Graf and contractor Guy Sharabi, they'll face everything from corroded plumbing to catastrophic floors, not to mention, a little girl who makes an early arrival.
+With help from designer Rona Graf and contractor Guy Sharabi, they'll face everything from corroded plumbing to catastrophic floors -- not to mention a little girl who makes an early arrival.
 But if they can survive all the stress, eventually they'll be rewarded with a stunning new home that the whole family will love.